CGCookie/retopoflow/docs/changelist.md

 This document contains details about what has changed in RetopoFlow since version 2.x.

+### RetopoFlow 3.4.0&rarr;3.4.1

+- Improved visualization and editing when working on "wrong" side of symmetry
+- Fixed bridging bug with Strokes
+- Fixed many bugs
+- Improved general PolyPen performance
+- UI drawing uses framebuffers again (UI performance)
+- Warns when geometry is on "wrong" side of symmetry
+- General code cleanup, refactor, and optimizations

 ### RetopoFlow 3.3.0&rarr;3.4.0

 This version of RetopoFlow requires Blender 3.6 or later.